sumiet/TnP-Chrome-Extension/README.md

 Download link: https://chrome.google.com/webstore/detail/bit-mesra-tnp/kahfhbidkplnakhhgodbehpgcpdfagnd?hl=en-GB

 All rights reserved.
-Duplicity of the content here is not premissible.
+Duplicity of the content is not allowed.

 For any queries contact Sumit Agarwal: sumagarwal93@gmail.com